Family Trips: Older Teens and 20s

 For me, this is travel.
 As a soon-to-be junior at Wake Forest University, constantly bogged down by the pressures that come with college, the opportunity to travel is something that I could never turn down.
 I’ve been lucky enough to grow up in a family that makes travel a high priority (active travel in particular), but it wasn’t until recently that I began to fully understand why I appreciate travel so much.

-1. BREAKAWAY IS AN ESCAPE: Don’t get me wrong, college is a blast and I certainly don’t want my four years to end, but the opportunity to escape the college bubble every once in a while is much appreciated.
+1. A WELCOME ESCAPE: Don’t get me wrong, college is a blast and I certainly don’t want my four years to end, but the opportunity to escape the college bubble every once in a while is much appreciated.
 It’s easy to get caught up in the happenings of college life and forget about the world around me, and taking advantage of the chance to experience new cultures and countries is a great reminder that there’s a lot more out there than what I see in my day-to-day routine in Winston Salem, North Carolina.

 2. FLEXIBLE ACTIVITIES: Whether I’m interested in experiencing night life, live music or a local café, the leaders on these trips make it happen.
 Not only do the leaders cater to me, but also to my parents in order to make the trip as enjoyable as possible for each member of the family (not an easy task).